 The concept originated in corporations back in the 1950s, but in recent years increasing use of technology has seen it trickle down so that even the smallest business can make use of it.
-On its journey downwards, the tools have become a lot simpler to use, yet no less valuable.
+On its journey downwards, business intelligence tools have become a lot simpler to use, yet no less valuable.

-This article will show you how business intelligence can benefit your business and help you to stay on track using data.
+This article will show you how business intelligence tools can benefit your business and help you to stay on track using data.

 Visualizing live data

 The simple trick behind business intelligence is that it visualizes your live data, usually in reports or dashboards where the data is represented graphically.
 Most people are far better at comprehending data when it’s shown visually, rather than bare numbers, so this is useful.